 “No, I understand you have to protect your friends.
 Like I do for Thalia…” Lily started saying before cutting herself off suddenly.

 “Like you do what for Thalia?”
 I questioned.
-I guessed yesterday that something was up with her, and the rumours I had heard about her mother, and her father’s rather suspicious death.
+I guessed yesterday that something was up with her.
+Plus there were rumours abound about her mother, and her father’s rather suspicious death.

 Sensing the topic was closed for the foreseeable future, I followed her in, and the door of the Hospital Wing slammed shut behind us.

 By Monday morning my face had fully healed, and my body was no longer aching in pain.
 To mine, James's and Peter’s delight Remus was back among us.
-We could not see a single scratch or bruise on his body, thanks to Madam Pomfrey’s magnificent healing skills.
+We couldn't see a single scratch or bruise on his body, thanks to Madam Pomfrey’s magnificent healing skills.

 When we got down to the common room, there was a crowd by the notice board.
 I pushed through the hubbub of people, and found the source of the commotion.

 “Yay!”
 James yelled back, and started jumping up and down, resembling a three year old.
-Sometimes, when he did things like this, I worried about his mental state.
+When he did things like this I worried about his mental state.

 We chatted animatedly about what we would buy all the way down to the Great Hall.
-James suddenly stopped talking when we entered the room, and scoured his eyes up and down the Gryffindor table.
-Then he sauntered over to his target sitting at the northern end of the table.
+It was only when we entered it James suddenly stopped talking and scoured his eyes up and down the Gryffindor table.
+Then, when he found his target, he sauntered over to his target sitting at the northern end of the table.

 No need to guess who it was.
 Lily Evans who had the Daily Prophet propped up by a flask of pumpkin juice and was enjoying her egg soldiers in peace, completely unaware of what was about to happen.